 Sheds can be, and are, used for many different things.
 It’s not uncommon to find hazardous and flammable material within a shed.
 As a safety precaution make sure these are all clearly labeled and locked away.
 An accident or mistake with these materials could seriously damage a person’s health or damage your shed.

 Another, extremely obvious option, is to never leave your shed door open.
-An open door is an open invitation for children to play.
+An open door is an open invitation for children to play inside and may come across items they shouldn't, meaning they could easly hurt themselves.